draco987987/SDG7_Proyect/README.md

 * visualisation (Seaborn, Plotly, Matplotlib)
 * Predictive modelling (Random Forest Regressor)
 * Model evaluation (R²,Mae, RMSE)
-* The data has its problems, i have spend a lot of time cleaning and thinking what was the most optimate methot to clean the nan values, also i have a lot of problems with the creation of the random forest, it required much time online to see how i could do it
+* The data has its problems, i have spend a lot of time cleaning and thinking what was the most optimate methot to clean the nan values, also i have a lot of problems with the creation of the random forest, it required much time online to see how i could do it.
+Also the use of streamlit was time consuming
 * ChatGPT was used for ideation, code debugging, Markdwon generation and phrasing.

 ## Ethical considerations